will-xujun/will-xujun.github.io/src/index.md

 My research interest is logic.
 I currently investigate questions on games with mixed objectives.
 The goal is to develop a complete theoretical foundation for such games, including strategy extraction procedures and complexity of such strategies.

-There are interesting topics I hope to work on in the near future: 1) A categorical semantics for statistical inference 2) TBC
+There are interesting topics I hope to work on in the near future: 1) A categorical semantics for statistical inference 2) Coalgebraic semantics for games involving probability?

 Some other interesting topics I cannot hope to work on in the near future: 1) Inner model theory 2) Homotopy type theory